wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 Our annual platform for live art + contemporary performance is celebrating its fifteenth birthday…!
 To get a feel for **Emergency** see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).

-Our fifteenth **Emergency** takes place on Saturday 4 October 2014 (12noon-11pm) at Manchester's [Z-arts](http://www.z-arts.org/about-us/getting-here), with the callout for artist proposals open from Friday 25 July to Monday 25 August, 5pm — full details are posted [here]().
+The fifteenth **Emergency** takes place on Saturday 4 October 2014 (12noon-11pm) at Manchester's [Z-arts](http://www.z-arts.org/about-us/getting-here), with the callout for artist proposals open from Friday 25 July to Monday 25 August, 5pm — full details are posted [here]().
 With a whole range of spaces to fill — what we now need is lots of great work!
 So…

 ###Call for proposals — Emergency 2014
 *Artists working in live art, contemporary performance, time-based media and interdisciplinary arts are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this event.
 Proposals are also encouraged for durational, one-to-one and limited capacity work; performance installation and intervention-based works in and around the spaces.
-And since this is our fifteenth year, we wouldn’t be averse to ideas for a finale!*
+And since this is our 15th year, we're not averse to ideas for a finale!*

 **Emergency is:**
 >a free, public micro-festival + open submission platform;